FaserF/ha-bahnvorhersage/README.md

 | `bike`                     | boolean | No       | False   | Show bike-friendly trains |
 | `offset`                   | string  | No       | 00:00   | Time offset for departure search |
 | `ignored_traintypes`       | list    | No       | []      | List of train types to ignore |

+*: Please check your station on [https://bahnvorhersage.de](https://bahnvorhersage.de) on how to write it.
+It is important to choose the correct way of spaces and/or "-" symbols.
+If your station is not supported there, I can also not support it here, but you could then give [ha-db_infoscreen](https://github.com/FaserF/ha-db_infoscreen) a try instead.

 ## Automation Examples for Home Assistant